 2. What do you see as a future for yourself in design?

 After thorough scrutiny handled by Asa Coterie, 75 women were selected.
 We ensured that these women were total newbies and were ready to learn.
-Thus, the three-month journey started for them, for our tutors, for all of us at Cowrywise.
+Thus, the three-month journey started for them, for our tutors, and for all of us at Cowrywise.

 We were sure the students were in the best hands with direct tutoring from Damilola Oludumila, Lola Salehu, Omobolanle Banwo and Damilola Marcus.
 In addition, “Oyin from Cowrywise”, as popularly called by students, a member of the team at Cowrywise, kept in touch with every student and ensured everything was going as planned.